Analysis | The Tech Behind Those Amazing, Flawed New Chatbots

 5. Who’s going to make money from all this?

 Tech giants like Microsoft have spotted generative AI’s potential to upend the way people navigate the web.
 Instead of scouring dozens of articles on a topic and firing back a line of relevant text from a website, these systems can deliver a bespoke response.
 Microsoft deepened its relationship with OpenAI in January with a multiyear investment valued at $10 billion that gave it a part-claim on OpenAI’s future profits in exchange for the computing power of Microsoft’s Azure cloud network.
 In February, Microsoft integrated a cousin of ChatGPT into its search engine Bing.
-The announcement was a challenge to rival search giant Google, which responded by trailing a launch of its own conversational AI service, Bard.
-However, questions remain about how to monetize search when there aren’t pages of results into which you can insert ads.
+Questions remain about how to monetize search using these tools when there aren’t pages of results into which you can insert ads.

 6. How’s the competition going?

 OpenAI spent the months since unleashing ChatGPT refining the program based on feedback identifying problems with accuracy, bias and safety.
-ChatGPT-4 is, the lab says, “40% more likely” to produce factual responses and is also more creative and collaborative.
-In Bloomberg tests, it still struggled to compose a cinquain poem about meerkats and regurgitated gender stereotypes.
-Google’s Bard got off to a rocky start when it made a mistake during a public demonstration in February, which sparked concerns that the company had lost ground in the race for the future of search.
-China’s Baidu disappointed investors with a demo of its “Ernie Bot” on March 16, showing only a scripted video of interactions with the AI.
+The result, ChatGPT-4, is “40% more likely” to produce factual responses and is also more creative and collaborative, the lab said.
+ChatGPT represents a challenge to Microsoft’s rival Google, which had been working on such AI systems for years but kept those efforts mostly within its labs.
+Google responded by releasing its own chatbot, Bard.
+The product got off to a rocky start when it made a mistake during a public demonstration in February.
+The following month, China’s Baidu offered a demo of its “Ernie Bot,” receiving positive reviews from analysts.
 Facebook parent Meta Platforms Inc. was hurrying to put together a generative AI product group from teams that were previously scattered throughout the company.

 7. What other industries could benefit?